CodeOS99/OnTheLine/README.md

 ## UNFINISHED YET!
 This is kind of like a proof of concept.

-Not sure how the web version will work, preferably download it!
-Also play it in full screen.

 It has all the regular things you would expect in a horror game, specifically, loud noises and a (hopefully :D) scary atmosphere.
 Only one jumpscare(not visual)